mohitpai/journey-optimizer.en/help/using/offers/ranking/auto-optimization-model.md

 solution: Experience Platform
 title: Auto-optimization models
 description: Learn more about auto-optimization models
-feature: Ranking, Offers
+feature: Ranking, Decision Management
 role: User
-level: Intermediate
+level: Experienced
 exl-id: a85de6a9-ece2-43da-8789-e4f8b0e4a0e7
 ---
 # Auto-optimization models {#auto-optimization-model}

 An Auto-optimization model aims to serve offers that maximize the return (KPIs) set by business clients.
 These KPIs could be in the form of conversion rates, revenue, etc. At this point, Auto-optimization focuses on optimizing offer clicks with offer conversion as our target.
-Auto-optimization is non-personalized and optimizes based on “global” performance of the offers.
+Auto-optimization is non-personalized and optimizes based on "global" performance of the offers.

 ## Limitations {#limitations}